-Learning outcomes Asse ssment criteria Evidence type Portfolio reference Date
+Lea rning outcomes Asses ssment criteria Evidence type Portfolio reference Date

 1.8 continued

 Spreadsheet:

 Create and use spreadsheets for two of the following applications:

 Budgeting

 Cost analysis (such as transport, photocopying, materials)

 Wages

 Project costing

 Other specific application

 Graphics:

 Use graphics software to produce two of the following types of documentation:

 Preparing visual aids for a presentation

 Producing advertising material

 Producing technical information

 Producing logbook entries

 Other specific application

 Electronic communication:

 Use two of the following methods :

 Company e-mail system

 Internet e-mail

 Mobile text messaging

 Web camera chat/conferencing

 Learning outcomes ssessment criteria Evidence type Portfolio reference Date Ensure that the activities to be Open or crease which will dise.
 Create a suita suitable number of the workshee.
-Use graphs we shown Create a suita and search fare.
-Use a font sty codes and specifies.
-Enter alpha and location Select and use colour, under.
-Import and easoftware pack.
+Use graphs we shown Create a suita and search factories.
+Use a font stycodes and specification.
+Select and use colour, under of the software packet.
 Correct routing. te a suitable word processing file/format document play the information effectively able spreadsheet/worksheet which contains a per of cells and rows of the required width priate, enter formulae at the relevant point within thich are representative of the information to be able database with appropriate alpha/numeric fields cilities yle and size of text in keeping with organisational ecific job requirements and numeric data/text accurately into the correct e appropriate text features (such as bold, italics, line) export information to and from other files or type reference uch as using sort, search and replace, spelling and